nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 ### Order the new system

-The CCG or GP IT delivery partner (or local alternative) places the order using the agreed GP IT Futures process (to be confirmed).
+The CCG or GP IT delivery partner (or local alternative) places the order.

 * CCG approves the order (this should then be sent to the supplier)
 * The new supplier receives and accepts the order (once done then a schedule of key dates should be obtained for discussion at the Kick-off meeting)